SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 Feeling around her I find a wet spot near her head.

-*She's been crying...*
+*She's been crying…*

 I try to gently wake her, rocking her side to side.

 It doesn't work and she just murmurs my name.
-"Twilight..."
+"Twilight…"

 I slowly get on the bed, to make it easier to handle.

 "Pinkie?"

-"Twilight...
-I'm sorry."
+"Twilight… I'm sorry."

 I try and poke her chest with my hoof.

-"Twilight..."
+"Twilight…"

 "What?"

-"Twi...
-I... ...you."
+"Twi… I… …you."

 Laying on he bed beside Pinkie, I start to shiver.